Bring who you are.

 Your application will not be considered complete until all of the following required materials are received:

-If you are you interested in one of our joint degree programs, you will need to create an application to each school separately and complete the application with the required materials as outlined in their program requirements by January 15:
+If you are you interested in one of the above listed dual degree programs, you will need to create an application to each school separately and complete the application with the required materials as outlined in their program requirements by January 15:

 Yes, international applicants are required to submit official results of the Test of English as a Foreign Language (TOEFL).
 The TOEFL must have been taken during the past five years.
 Review additional information regarding the TOEFL.